What do CMR and CMP stand for?

 A riser is usually a space that runs between floors in an office or a commercial building.
 Think of it as an elevator shaft without the elevator… If you have a large building with multiple floors, each floor will house one or more “rooms” the are dedicated to distributing network to that floor.
 Each one of those rooms are usually placed on top of each other, and are connected to each other via a “riser” shaft.

-The riser is then used to run all the network cable (copper, fiber, coax, etc.) to interconnect all the floors.
+The riser is then used to run all the network cables (copper, fiber, coax, etc.) to interconnect all the floors.

 What is Plenum, or a Plenum Space?